It’s that time of the year: fall, which I think of as flu vaccination time.

 The CDC estimates that when the vaccine is well-matched to the circulating influenza viruses, flu vaccination reduces the risk of flu illness by between 40% and 60%, for the overall population.

 Several different flu vaccines are available every year.
-“Trivalent” flu vaccines have been available for the longest: these protect against two strains of influenza A and one strain of influenza B. “Quadrivalent” flu vaccines, available since 2012, protect against two types of influenza A and two strains of influenza B.
+Some vaccines used to be “trivalent”; these protected against two strains of influenza A and one strain of influenza B. “Quadrivalent” flu vaccines, available since 2012, protect against two types of influenza A and two strains of influenza B.

 Vaccines also vary in terms of whether they are “standard-dose” versus “high-dose,” and one type includes an “adjuvant,” which is an additive designed to increase the immune system’s response to the vaccine.
 (More response is better, in that it means more protection from future infection.)
 I’ll discuss high-dose and adjuvant vaccines later in this article, in the section addressing flu shots for aging adults.

 You can find a list of all available influenza vaccines in the Table listed below.